Responding to disclosures from children and young people

-- Ensure that you are familiar with reporting procedures in your workplace and that confidentiality is not promised to the child in question.
+- Ensure that you are familiar with reporting procedures in your setting and that confidentiality is not promised to the child in question.

-- Report immediately to the designated person, for example the Child Protection Officer, so that the correct steps are taken from the start.
+- Report immediately to the designated person, for example the Designated Safeguarding Lead (DSL), so that the correct steps are taken from the start.